-Susan Shepherd, Toronto Drug Strategy Secretariat, said she is aware of the detrimental effects of social distancing when it comes to harm reduction.
+Susan Shepherd, manager of the Toronto Drug Strategy Secretariat, said she is aware of the detrimental effects of social distancing when it comes to harm reduction.

 “The overdose emergency continues to be an urgent public health issue in Toronto and across Ontario, and has been exacerbated by the COVID-19 pandemic,” Shepherd said.
 “We are very concerned about the impact that COVID-19 is having on people who use drugs and people with substance use issues.”

 Many of the services people have relied on, including lifesaving services, have had to reduce capacity to accommodate necessary public health precautions, such as physical distancing, to prevent the spread of COVID-19, she said.

 As part of the City’s three-tiered COVID-19 response, several make-shift shelters set up in community centres throughout Toronto have relocated to hotels, such as the Roehampton Hotel at Eglinton Avenue East and Mt.
 Pleasant Road.

 Born and raised in the area, Bobby Parker believes moving clients to the midtown area was not the best idea.

 “Growing up I saw a large group of people move in the neighbourhood in the seventies.
 Back then, Eglinton was actually the top of Toronto and I used to see a lot of cops and a lot of drug dealers,” Parker said.
 “But it’s a different area now and there are small apartments that are already being threatened with being torn down, so the stress of people living there has obviously gone up.”